 Look out for labels that show products that have been made with respect for the environment.
-There are a number of reliable green labelling schemes covering food, clothes and electrical goods like MP3 players and TVs.
+There are a number of reliable green labelling schemes covering food, clothes and electrical goods like TVs.

 Producing, transporting and consuming food is responsible for nearly a third of our contribution to climate change.
 For example, it’s not just the energy used to grow things in a heated greenhouse you have to think about.
 It may be the aircraft fuel that’s used to transport them into the country as well.

 You can buy fairly traded products in shops and cafes – look out for the Fairtrade Mark.
 This means that the producers of the product are getting decent wages and a fair price for their goods.

 The goods are also likely to have been produced with less impact on the environment.

 At home - recycling and saving energy

 There’s a whole range of simple things you can do at home to save energy - like turning off the lights if you’re the last to leave a room.

 Nearly two thirds of all household rubbish can be recycled - and this includes food packaging, glass and plastics.

 TVs and electrical goods

-Televisions and other electronic equipment - like MP3 players and consoles - waste electricity if they are not properly switched off, and it’s easy to do once you get into the habit.
+Televisions and other electronic equipment - like games consoles - waste electricity if they are not properly switched off, and it’s easy to do once you get into the habit.

 By just putting your TV on standby, it will continue to use electricity.
 It is generally better to just switch it off completely.

 TVs use a lot of energy, so if you - or someone you live with - is thinking of getting one, buying an energy-efficient TV can make a real difference.

 Computers, gadgets and mobile phones

 Producing computers and electronic gadgets can require large amounts of energy and raw materials.
 By cutting down on energy use and disposing of unwanted equipment carefully, you can reduce the harmful impact of electronic goods on the environment.